State Estimation

 solve!(system, analysis)

-Solving the PMU state estimation model using the LAV method:
+Solving the PMU state estimation model and obtaining the LAV estimator:

 using Ipopt